HeathmontGameDesign/heathmontgamedesign.github.io/setup.md

-# Setting up your latptop for PyGame Zero
+# Setting up your laptop for PyGame Zero

 ## Step 1: Install the Mu Code Editor